Bradford Bishop: Possible current whereabouts and new information

-After the initial investigation, the Bishop case became the subject of articles in national publications like Reader's Digest and Time at milestone anniversaries.
-It was followed on an ad hoc basis by The Washington Post, the Washington Star, and The Washington Times as well as local Washington, D.C. television stations.
-The case was featured on television shows such as NBC's Unsolved Mysteries, ABC's Vanished and Fox's America's Most Wanted.
+After the initial investigation, the Bishop case became the subject of articles in national publications like Reader's Digest and Time magazine at milestone anniversaries.
+It was followed on an ad hoc basis by The Washington Post, the Washington Star and The Washington Times as well as local television stations in the District of Columbia.
+The case was featured on television shows such as NBC's Unsolved Mysteries, ABC's Vanished and Fox's America's Most Wanted (AMW).
 Bishop was profiled on the AMW website thirty-three years to the day since his family's bodies were discovered, with a new age-enhanced bust of him with facial hair.
 A German TV show, Aktenzeichen XY… ungelöst, also featured the case in its 250th episode on November 6, 1992, to find possible evidence of Bishop living abroad.

 In 2010, authorities believed Bishop was living in Switzerland, Italy or elsewhere in Europe, or possibly in California; he may have worked as a teacher or become involved in criminal activities.
 Authorities revealed in 2010 that before the murders, Bishop had been corresponding with federal prison inmate Albert Kenneth Bankston in the United States Penitentiary in Marion, Illinois, though it is unknown why or how.
 Bishop evidently had instructed Bankston to send letters to his State Department office address.
-America's Most Wanted posted on its website the last letter from Bankston, which he had mailed to Bishop sixteen days after the murders unaware that Bishop was a fugitive and unable to receive mail at his office.
+AMW posted on its website the last letter from Bankston, which he had mailed to Bishop sixteen days after the murders unaware that Bishop was a fugitive and unable to receive mail at his office.
 Bankston died in 1983, ten years before law enforcement discovered his connection to Bishop.